davideganna/DataMorphers/README.md

 ## Overview

-DataMorphers is a Python library that provides a framework for transforming Pandas DataFrames using a modular and configurable approach.
-Each transformation is implemented as a **DataMorpher**, allowing users to sequentially apply transformations using a YAML configuration.
+DataMorph is a Python library that provides a framework for transforming Pandas DataFrames using a modular pipeline approach.
+Transformations are defined in a YAML configuration, and are applied sequentially to your dataset.

 ## Features